josezu/challege-microfrontends/README.md

 ## Start the application

-Run `npx nx dev host` to start the development server.
-Happy coding!
+Don't forget to setup the following .env in each app Run `npx nx dev host` to start the development server, it will be the HOST app.
+Run `npx nx dev actions` to start the development server, it will be the REMOTE app that is responsable of button actions.
+Run `npx nx dev list` to start the development server, it will be the REMOTE app that is responsable of show the pokemons list.
+Run `npx nx dev header` to start the development server, it will be the REMOTE app, that is responsable to show a header logo.

+Also it could be up with `npx nx run-many --target=dev`

 ## Build for production

-Run `npx nx build host` to build the application.
+Run `npx nx run-many --target=build` to build the application.
 The build artifacts are stored in the output directory (e.g. `dist/` or `build/`), ready to be deployed.

 ## Running tasks